Single-photon-added coherent state based postselected weak measurement

-However, this commutation relation lacks rigorous proof, as defining a phase operator in physical systems is inherently challenging.
+However, this commutation relation lack rigorous proof since defining a phase operator in physical systems is inherently challenging.
 Despite the absence of a universally accepted phase operator $\hat{\varphi}$, various studies suggest the validity of the above commutation relation \citep{Barnett01011989,RN15}.
 By analogy with the $\hat{x}$–$\hat{p}$ case, in postselected weak measurements involving the conjugate pair of operators $\hat{n}$ and $\hat{\varphi}$, the real and imaginary parts of the weak value should correspond to these conjugate variables.
-Comparing the interaction Hamiltonian of our scheme in Eq. (\ref{eq:1}) with conventional weak measurement Hamiltonian $\hat{H}_{\mathrm{int}}=g\hat{A}\otimes\hat{p}$, we see that $\hat{A}$ and $\hat{p}$ correspond to $\hat{\sigma}_{z}$ and $\hat{n}=\hat{a}^{\dagger}\hat{a}$, respectively.
-Next we introduce the photon statistical meter based weak measurement model.

-If we consider the photon statistics of SPACS as a meter, after the standard measurement procedures of postselected weak measurement with interaction Hamiltonian given Eq. (\ref{eq:1}), the initial meter state $\vert\text{\ensuremath{\Phi_{i}}}\rangle$ evolves into